Hobit2002/TracheoSpeech_ASR/README.md

 # TracheoSpeech_ASR

 This repository contains the code and procedures used to develop an automatic speech recognition (ASR) system tailored for a patient with a severe speech impediment.
 The impairment is due to a permanent tracheal stoma and/or neurological damage.
+We achieve near-healthy accuracy for smaller Whisper models and in-domain data.

+For detailed introduction to this repository, read the `thesis.pdf` document (the current version is only preliminary).

 ##  Contents